 At a club meeting where a New Member is to be inducted, the club will pay for the meal of the New Member.Read more...

-Presently we are meeting at different places at 6:00pm for 6:30pm.
-Check our meetings area for the location for each week.
-The cost is $25 which includes a two course dinner unless we order off a menu.
-Our meetings are generally 1.5 to 2.0 hours duration.
+We meet at The Burke & Wills, Ruthven Street, Toowoomba at 6:00pm for 6:30pm.
+The cost is $30 (cash) which includes a two course dinner unless we order off a menu.
+Our meetings are generally 2.0 hours duration.